deankoch/UYRW_data/README.md

 * [get_snow](https://github.com/deankoch/UYRW_data/blob/master/markdown/get_snow.md)
 fetches snow data from SNOTEL and partner networks

-Using this data, we delineate regions within the UYRW that can each be separately fitted with a SWAT+ model:
+### rswat

+[rswat](https://github.com/deankoch/UYRW_data/blob/master/markdown/rswat.md) provides an easy-to-use R interface to the configuration files in a SWAT+ project directory, helping to manage the large number of parameters in this model.
+We may polish this code and release it as an R package at some point.

+### analysis

+The R/analysis directory (in development) is for building, fitting and analysing SWAT+ models in R.
+This includes R wrappers for running the QSWAT+ workflow [in PyQGIS](https://gitlab.com/rob-yerc/swat) and executing simulations, as well as helper functions for visualizing and analyzing the results.
+Using the output from /R/get_data, we plan to fit SWAT+ models sequentially on small catchments in the UYRW.
+Check back in the coming weeks as we add to this section to demonstrate the model building code:

 * [make_subwatersheds](https://github.com/deankoch/UYRW_data/blob/master/markdown/make_subwatersheds.md)
 partitions the UYRW area into subwatersheds with USGS gages at their outlets

-Once the SWAT+ model files have been created, we import and edit them using the helper functions in [rswat](https://github.com/deankoch/UYRW_data/blob/master/markdown/rswat.md).
-We may eventually release this code as an R package.
-The R/analysis directory (in development) contains scripts related to building, fitting, and calibrating.
-SWAT+ models.
-This includes a wrapper for a python module that runs the QSWAT+ workflow automatically (in PyQGIS) to create SWAT+ model files for the catchments in our area of interest
-(python code [available here](https://gitlab.com/rob-yerc/swat)).
-Check back in the coming weeks as we add to this section to demonstrate the model building code:

 * [helper_analysis](https://github.com/deankoch/UYRW_data/blob/master/markdown/helper_analysis.md)
 utilities for creating and calibrating SWAT+ models in R

-Our R data analysis workflow is structured around git and markdown.
-Our scripts (\*.R) are documented as dynamic reports -- markdown files of the form \*.knit.md.
-These document our code and methods in human-readable detail, with console output and figures incorporated automatically using [`rmarkdown` using roxygen2](https://rmarkdown.rstudio.com/articles_report_from_r_script.html).
-See Jennifer Bryan's
-[Am Stat article](https://amstat.tandfonline.com/doi/abs/10.1080/00031305.2017.1399928) and [instructional pages](https://happygitwithr.com/) for more on this.
+## about us

+We are a team of mathematicians, statisticians, and ecologists, conducting a multi-year research project to develop an operational forecasting system for streamflow and water quality on the [Upper Yellowstone River](http://fwp.mt.gov/mtoutdoors/images/Storyimages/2017/UpperYellowstoneMap.jpg) (UYR) and its tributaries.
+Our system will be based on [SWAT+/gflow](https://www.mdpi.com/2306-5338/7/4/75), a hybrid of the [SWAT+](https://swat.tamu.edu/software/plus/) (Soil-Water-Assessment Tool) model for surface water dynamics, and gflow, physically-based groundwater flow module developed by Ryan Bailey to replace the current SWAT+ aquifer module.

-## funding
+### funding

 Our work is funded through a [MITACS](https://www.mitacs.ca/en/about) [Accelerate International](https://www.mitacs.ca/en/programs/accelerate/mitacs-accelerate-international) grant to Dean Koch, partnering the University of Alberta with R2CS LLC in Montana, and the [Yellowstone Ecological Research Center](https://www.yellowstoneresearch.org/yerc-lab).
 The project began on August 3, 2020.